The Influence of Cognitive Distortions on Executive Decision-Making

 1. Critical Thinking: Encourage a culture of critical thinking that challenges assumptions and evaluates all angles of a decision.

-3. Executive Coaching: Executive Development Programs can provide executives with the tools to recognize and manage cognitive distortions effectively.
+3. Executive Coaching: Executive Development Programs can provide executives with the tools to recognize and manage distortions effectively.

 Long-Term Approaches to Improve Decision-Making in Executive Roles